chadakeng/AR-cannon-game/README.md

 The component listens for *markerFound* and *markerLost* events from AR markers (greenMarker and blueMarker) to pause or resume the game.

+There is also a collision check.
+It is used to detect collisions between a cannon ball entity in a 3D scene whether it hits the enemy cannon or not

+If the calculated distance is less than or equal to the threshold, the following actions occur:
+1. **'hit' Event**: The target entity emits a custom event named hit, which can be used to trigger other actions like health deduction.
+2. **Hide the Ball** : The visible attribute of the ball entity is set to false, making it invisible while not firing phase.

 ***Health System***

 The *health-system* component tracks an entity's health, deducts health when the entity is "hit," and handles game-over scenarios when health reaches zero.
 It also provides visual feedback for health changes and game state.